afterpoly-team/frontend/README.md

 3) type 'npm install' in terminal

 P.S.
-All of this will work only if you install packeges with the -save flag, while working on this project.
+All of this will work only if you install packages with the -save flag, while working on this project.